Oloqq/tinygp/raport/Raport_draft.md

 The grammar is designed to work with a single numeric type.
 Current implementation uses integers.
 For the sake of logical operators and condition checks (`IF` and `WHILE`) any non-zero number is treated as true and zero is treated as false.

+## Parametrization
+The project is heavily configurable, as almost every numeric parameter of the process is set inside [Params](../genlang/src/params.rs) structure.
+This includes parameteres like population size, acceptable error, probabilities of mutation and crossover, and even probability distribution used in growing the program.

+The program interpreter uses 32 bit integers as it's internal type, but can easily be adapted to floating point numbers with minimal development by assigning e.g. `type Number = f32;`, and adapting functions like `is_truthy`.

+As of now, the fitness function is outside of the `Params` structure.
+However, because the fitting process can be run for a specific number of generations, and then be resumed after the program exits (thanks to serializing last generation), and the `evolve` method takes the fitness function as an argument, the fitness function may be changed mid-training with a change of a single line of code.

 ## Initial population
 Useful programs will generally take some input and produce some output, therefore the initial programs are generated as `INPUT`, 2 random `STAT` , `OUTPUT`.